KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/custom_utilities/README.md

 The mathematical definition of the permeability matrix is:
 $$H = \int_\Omega (\nabla N_p)^T \frac{1}{\mu} k \nabla N_p d\Omega$$
-where $\nabla N_p$ is the gradient of the pressure shape function, $\mu$ is the dynamic viscosity (material parameter) and $k$ is permeability (material parameter)
+where $\nabla N_p$ is the gradient of the pressure shape function, $\mu$ is the dynamic viscosity (material parameter) and $k$ is material permeability matrix.
+The k matrix allows one to take into account, for example, an anisotropic permeability.

 File transport_equation_utilities.hpp includes

--  CalculatePermeabilityMatrixH functions with input parameters defined with bounded matrices or matrices
--  PreparePermeabilityMatrixHForIntegration function that multiplies the permeability matrix for future integration
+-  CalculatePermeabilityMatrix function